 When the Nazis invaded, Hall fled to England and joined the British Resistance, which sent her right back to France, where she helped smuggle in special forces and supplies.
 Hall got real good real fast at undercover work – so good, in fact, that the Germans took notice of her work.
 History tells us the Germans were desperate to find the “limping lady” who was causing them so much trouble.3

-Don’t Judge Someone Until You Walk 30 Miles in Their Wooden Leg
+Don’t Judge Someone Until You Walk 30 Miles in Virginia Hall’s Wooden Leg

 When Hall got word the German Gestapo was a’ comin, she led her group on an escape route that involved a casual 30-mile trek through the Pyrenees mountains into Spain.
 Hall, ever the badass, made this journey look easy, despite having a wooden leg that she nicknamed “Cuthbert.”